YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 The GNU Privacy Guard (GPG) supports the use of an agent to manage encrypted keys.
 Agents allow for protocol independent access to keys stored in users' GPG keyrings.

-YottaDB/FIS strongly recommends using a separate keyring and configuration for YottaDB/GT.M applications.
+YottaDB strongly recommends using a separate keyring and configuration for YottaDB applications.
 The GPG keyring and related configuration files reside in $GNUPGHOME.
-Using a separate $GNUPGHOME insulates the YottaDB/GT.M application from interference with any user desktop/workstation environment.
-Configuration options necessary to support YottaDB/GT.M could negatively impact other programs and vice versa.
+Using a separate $GNUPGHOME insulates the YottaDB application from interference with any user desktop/workstation environment.
+Configuration options necessary to support YottaDB could negatively impact other programs and vice versa.

 Starting with GPG version 2, GPG required the use of the agent.
-However, in testing, YottaDB/FIS has found that GPG Classic versions 1.4.16 and up, may also require an agent.
+However, in testing, YottaDB has found that GPG Classic versions 1.4.16 and up, may also require an agent.
 While the following information is valid as of GPG release 2.1.18, later versions may introduce some wrinkles in the agent operation.
 Users must familiarize themselves with GPG while setting up encryption.

 While GPG comes with an agent program, gpg-agent, other parties often provide their own agent implementation, e.g. gnome-keyring-daemon.
 These third party agents often start up, as a convenience, during user login to provide password and key caching services.
 Agents typically define GPG_AGENT_INFO in the environment pointing to a socket file.
-Since third-party agents define GPG_AGENT_INFO in the environment, YottaDB/GT.M scripts must undefine it to avoid communicating with the third party agents.
+Since third-party agents define GPG_AGENT_INFO in the environment, YottaDB scripts must undefine it to avoid communicating with the third party agents.
 It is possible that these third-party agents create the GPG default socket file $GNUPGHOME/S.gpg-agent.
-Using a separate $GNUPGHOME insulates a YottaDB/GT.M application from third party agents.
+Using a separate $GNUPGHOME insulates a YottaDB application from third party agents.

 When invoking GPG via GPGME, there is no convenient way to avoid invoking an agent that obtains the passphrase for the keyring from the user.
 When the reference implementation has placed an obfuscated password in the environment, the password should be derived from that obfuscated password, and the user should not be prompted for the password.
 By default the GPG agent calls /usr/bin/pinentry the pinentry program.
-YottaDB/FIS provides a custom pinentry function for YottaDB/GT.M's encryption reference implementation (packaged in pinentry-gtm.sh and pinentry.m).
+YottaDB provides a custom pinentry function for YottaDB's encryption reference implementation (packaged in pinentry-gtm.sh and pinentry.m).

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Using the Reference Implementation's Custom pinentry Program